 This overseas company has already had $5M of our taxes for their feasibility study and a $200M public gift in February this year (see below), with very little explanation.
 Now Nippon says: “Government support will be sought to help fast-track project expenditure …”.

 This undermines an emerging recycling industry and a move towards a circular economy.
 It will also shunt yet more toxic waste into the Latrobe Valley and spew more toxic gasses into the already polluted air in the region.

-More details on the proposal, its history and the EEG VCAT appeal here
+More details on the proposal, its history and our VCAT appeal here